PhilemonPhilippin/InnoCheffing-repo/README.md

 ## Tools and tech stack

-I plan to build the front end with a React project using Tailwind for styles.
+I plan to build the front end with a Angular project using Tailwind for styles.
 My back end is essentially an ASP.NET API and a PostgreSQL database server.

 ## Early stages